By Trae Jacobs,

 - Press “Eco Solution” or “Power and Energy Saving.”

-- Turn “Auto Power Off” on.
+- Turn “Auto Power Off” on and select timer.

 Keep the Area Around Your TV Clear